volatiletech/sqlboiler/README.md

 ALTER TABLE pilot_languages ADD CONSTRAINT languages_fkey FOREIGN KEY (language_id) REFERENCES languages(id);
 ```

 The generated model structs for this schema look like the following.
-Note that I've included the relationship
+Note that we've included the relationship
-structs as well so you can see how it all pieces together, but these are unexported and not something you should
+structs as well so you can see how it all pieces together:
-ever need to touch directly:

 ```go
 type Pilot struct {